-7 Reasons Crystal Meth Addiction Is Slowly Killing the LGBT Community
+7 Ways Crystal Meth Is Slowly Killing the LGBTQ Community

 There’s no doubt Crystal Methamphetamine, also known as ‘ice’ is bad news.
 We all seem to know this, and yet there are people desperate enough for the high it brings to disregard all the other negative effects that go with it.

-The havoc that this illegal substance wreaks is definitely widespread, but it seems to have grown to epidemic magnitude in the LGBT community.
-And every week in my practice I am hearing of the devastating impact of Crystal Meth addiction with my gay clients and gay relationships.
+The havoc that this illegal substance wreaks is definitely widespread, but it seems to have grown to epidemic magnitude in the LGBTQIA+ community.

 You would wish it were a mere sweeping statement, but reports demonstrate that crystal meth addiction is particularly prevalent in the gay community and contributing to poor mental health.
 It has brought tragedy in many cases and will continue to do so unless concrete and consistent action is taken.
 Indeed, many activists are seeking to bring awareness and resolution to the problem.